JitendraManishMaurya04/Kubernetes/README.md

 ## EXTERNAL SERVICE VS INGRESS:
 	-> External service should be used only for quick testing purpose.
 	-> while accessing any application using external service http://externalIP:nodePort format is used.
-	-> while using Ingress a proper domain name url is used.
+	-> while using Ingress a proper domain name URL is used.

 	#Configuring Ingress
 		-> A Ingress config yaml file is required to be deployed.